StarKRE22/Atomic/Docs/Entities/Entities/IEntity.md

 - **Description:** Tries to retrieve a typed value by key.
 - **Parameters:**
-    - `int key` – The key of the value to retrieve.
+    - `key` – The key of the value to retrieve.
-    - `out T value` – Output parameter for the retrieved value.
+    - `out value` – Output parameter for the retrieved value.
 - **Returns:** `true` if the value exists and is of type `T`, otherwise `false`.

 #### `TryGetValueUnsafe<T>(int, out T)`